shaps80/ColumnView/README.md

 > For a custom solution that's not dependany on a navigation controller, you can use this class which provides th horizontally stacked controller implementation.
 This is useful for example when you want to embed a navigation controller into each column.

+Download the repo and run the example project to see it in action.

 ## Features

 For a relatively simple solution, plenty of features are included nonetheless: